jspecify/jspecify/docs/docs/spec.md

     > generates an implementation of `equals` in `Record` but does not include a
     > `@Nullable` annotation on its parameter, even when the class is
     > `@NullMarked`.
+    > Note that this special handling is not necessary for the return type of `String toString()`.

+    TODO: should this only apply if the method isn't manually declared in the record?
+    As written now, it would also apply for a manually implemented `equals`, which I would find inconsistent.

 -   If the type usage appears in a [null-marked scope], its nullness operator is `NO_CHANGE`.